We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Milia are small white bumps that appear on the skin.
 They’re usually grouped together on the nose, cheeks, and chin, though they may appear elsewhere.
-They develop when skin flakes become trapped under the surface of the skin.

-Milia almost always resolve on their own without treatment.
-However, there are a few things you can do to help speed up the healing process and prevent more milia from forming.
+There are a few things you can do to help speed up the healing process and prevent more milia from forming.
 Keep reading below to learn more.

 In the case of babies under 6 months old, the best thing to do for milia is to leave the bumps alone.
 If the bumps are concerning you, see your child’s pediatrician.